forestryio/forestry.io/hugo/content/docs/guides/developing-with-jekyll/index.md

 ## Getting Started
 To get started developing for Jekyll, you’ll need a basic understanding of HTML and [Liquid][2], Jekyll's templating language.
 You’ll also likely want to [set up your local development environment][3].

 We also recommend that you set up a Git repository to manage development of your site.
-Doing so offers you [free backups][4], enables [content sync][5] with the CMS, and enables you to turn on [automatic deployments][6].
+Doing so offers you free backups, enables [content sync][5] with the CMS, and enables you to use [continuous deployment][6].

 ## Further Reading
 - [Jekyll Documentation](http://jekyllrb.com/docs)